loicfred/loicfred/README.md

 ---

-## 🚀 Featured Projects
+## 🚀 Personal Projects
-All the personal projects I have done by myself.
+All the personal projects I made by myself.

----

 ### 💬 [MauLamour](https://github.com/loicfred/MauLamour)
 > A functional chatting and matching system built with Spring Boot (Java) and Maven.